dj-ccs/Conscious-Evolution-Framework/docs/conscious-evolution-framework.md

 ### 6.3 DAI Modules for Educational Orchestration & Wiki-Centric Learning

-The educational pillar is supported by DAI modules that facilitate learning pathways, skill validation, and the application of knowledge, often centered around the Knowledge Commons wiki:
+The educational pillar is supported by DAI modules that facilitate learning pathways, skill validation, and the application of knowledge, often centered around the Knowledge Commons wiki (See cultural-creative-framework/trivium-quadrivium/ for curricula frameworks and dai-infrastructure/core-modules/educational-coordination/ for DAI modules supporting Trivium-Quadrivium and wiki-centric learning):

 *   **`trivium-mastery.dapi.ts` & `quadrivium-mastery.dapi.ts`**:
     *   Provide access to curated learning resources (many hosted on or linked from the wiki), connect learners with mentors, and manage platforms for submitting work or undergoing assessments for tokenized recognition.